-Air pollution primes children for asthma-related cockroach allergyFebruary 6th, 2013 in Immunology /
+Air pollution primes children for asthma-related cockroach allergyFebruary 6, 2013 in Medicine & Health / Immunology

 An allergic reaction to cockroaches is a major contributor to asthma in urban children, but new research suggests that the insects are just one part of a more complex story.
 Very early exposure to certain components of air pollution can increase the risk of developing a cockroach allergy by age 7 and children with a common mutation in a gene called GSTM may be especially vulnerable.

 Researchers at the Columbia Center for Children's Environmental Health at the Mailman School of Public Health published the findings, the first on this interplay of risk factors, in the February 6 online edition of the Journal of Allergy and Clinical Immunology.

 "Allergy to cockroach is one of the greatest risk factors for asthma in low-income urban communities," says lead author Matthew Perzanowski.
 PhD.
 "Our findings indicate a complex relationship between allergen and air pollution exposures early in life and a possible underlying genetic susceptibility.
 Combined, these findings suggest that exposures in the home environment as early as the prenatal period can lead to some children being at much greater risk for developing an allergy to cockroach, which, in turn, heightens their risk of developing asthma."